JoshGrace/CSC480FinalProject/README.md

 run ./startClipsFacts.sh this will start clips and pipe all the commands in startClipsCommands.txt to clips

 # developing
-create new rules files and add a line in startClipsCommands.txt to load the rules file Make sure to run findIdealLevel.py after ./starClipsFacs.sh
+create new rules files and add a line in startClipsCommands.txt to load the rules file.
+Make sure to run findIdealLevel.py after ./starClipsFacst.sh

 # Key Project Files
 Sorry about the mess!
 Make sure that you're on the *insights* branch for the most up to date project files.